 Solaris, Mirror and Stalker were shot on colour Kodak, which was strictly rationed and highly prized in the Soviet Union.
 Due to the shortfalls of the stock, directors mixed Kodak and Sovcolor.
 Tarkovsky's solution was to use black-and white: 71 minutes of Mirror are in colour and 33 minutes are in black-and white.
 After its premiere in early 1975 Tarkovsky considered giving up the whole business.
 At a meeting of the State Institute of Cinematography and the Union of Cinematographists, Tarkovsky's colleagues condemned the work as "elitist".
 An engineer from Sverdlovsk wrote him in a letter: "One can only be astonished that those responsible for the distribution of films here in the USSR should allow such blunders."

 In 1977 Tarkovsky directed Shakespeare's Hamlet for the Komsomol theater.
 Stalker (1979) was again based on a science fiction story, Roadside Picnic, written by Arkady and Boris Strugatski.
 The slowly moving, enigmatic story is set in a desolate, unnamed country, where the Stalker, dressed in the dirty rags of a gulag inmate, has lost his hope and faith in humanity.
-He guides two men, the Writer and the Scientist, to the mysterious Zone, a kind of alien Disneyland.
-Their destination is the Room, where everybody's most secret wish will be granted.
+He guides two men, the Writer and the Scientist, to the mysterious Zone – noteworthy, the Gulag camps were known as "the Zone".
+The final destination is the Room, where everybody's most secret deams are realized.
 When they reach the place, nobody has the courage to step across its threshold.
 Back at home Stalker goes to sleep while his legless daughter shows her telekinetic powers.
 Tarkovsky asks the question: have we courage to face our inner self, the truth?
 Like the sentient ocean of Solaris, the Room mercilessly reveals what are our real wishes, not what we say they are.
 Much of the film was shot in Jägala, Estonia.
 It has been argued that exposure to the toxic runoff from a chemical plant on the river Jägala may have contributed to the cancer that killed Tarkovsky.

 Stalker was the last feature film Tarkovsky directed in his home country.
 The doom-laden Nostalgia (1983) was made in Italy.
 It presented a number of Tarkovsky's favorite images from his cinematographic vocabulary, which include dripping water, fire, mud, wind, windows and doors, ruins and scenes of erosion, slow and prolonged camera shots, all filled with stilfling sense of longing.
 In the story a Russian poet, Andrei Gorchakov, and his translator, Eugenia, collect material about a long-dead Russian composer.
 They meet a recluse, Domenico, prophesying the end of the world.
 "What kind of world is this," he cries, "if a madman has to tell you to be ashamed of yourselves?"
 Domenico commits suicide by setting himself on fire.
 Andrei walks across St Catherine's thermal pool and dies of a heart attack.
 At the end Tarkovsky brings a Russian house inside an Italian cathedral.